 Why You’ll Love This Vegan Schnitzel

-- Versatile: Serve it on its own, with a side salad and lemon, or as a base for parmigiana, katsu curry, or your favorite sauce.
+- Versatile: Serve it on its own, with a side salad and lemon, or as a base for Parmigiana, katsu curry, or your favorite sauce.

 - Quick and easy to make: You only need 25 minutes to prepare this delicious meal.